tungnhs2014/Linux-Programming-2025-DevLinux/10-IPC-Shared-Memory/README.md

     printf("Reader: Generated key: %d\n", key);

     // 2.
 Get the ID of the segment created by the writer
-    // Permissions are not strictly needed when just getting the ID, but size must match
-    // or be 0.
-The 0666 flags here just ensure access if the writer isn't finished. shmid = shmget(key, SHM_SIZE, 0666);
+    // When just getting the ID, size must match or be 0 shmid = shmget(key, SHM_SIZE, 0666);
     if (shmid == -1) {
         perror("shmget (Reader might start before writer?
 Check key/perms)");